List of Ultimate X-Men story arcs

 Ultimate X-Men, a Marvel Comics series, has covered 19 story arcs since the first issue's debut in February 2001.
 Mark Millar wrote most of the first 33 issues, followed by Brian Michael Bendis for 12 issues, Brian K. Vaughan for 20 issues, and Robert Kirkman for 28 issues.
 Aron Eli Coleite, known for his work on the television series Heroes, took over the book for the remaining seven issues, concluding with his Requiem story.

-Film director Bryan Singer, who directed X-Men and X2: X-Men United, was scheduled to write 12 issues of Ultimate X-Men with Brian K. Vaughan and X2 scripters Michael Dougherty and Dan Harris, but was unable to commit due to working on the Superman Returns film.
+Film director Bryan Singer, who directed X-Men and X2, was scheduled to write 12 issues of Ultimate X-Men with Brian K. Vaughan and X2 scripters Michael Dougherty and Dan Harris, but was unable to commit due to working on Superman Returns.

 Mark Millar

 Ultimate X-Men was the second comic to debut as part of the Ultimate Marvel line, predated a few months by Ultimate Spider-Man.
 Mark Millar reinvented the X-Men with the first X-Men film (which debuted seven months before) as his only reference.
 The plot of "The Tomorrow People" was what Millar had in mind for the first X-Men film, and "Return to Weapon X" would have been the plot to the sequel.
-As in the film, Millar's original X-Men consisted of telepath Professor X, Cyclops (whose eyes shoot concussive beams) telepath/telekinetic Jean Grey, weather-manipulating Storm, simian genius Beast, metal-skinned Colossus, and cryokinetic Iceman.
+As in the film, Millar's original X-Men consisted of telepath Professor X, Cyclops, Jean Grey, Storm, Beast, Colossus, and Iceman.
 In its first year, the series was the best-selling comic book of 2001.